 Want to see a few of my favorite things you might want to write on your Christmas list this year??!! 😉 Take a peek and see how many you might already have…twinsies!

 Looking for more easy family recipes and tips?
 LIKE The Typical Mom Facebook page?

 ***** If you LOVED this recipe give it 5 Stars below and let everyone know what you thought about it. 😉

 Pressure Cooker Pork Chops

-- Turn Instant Pot off/cancel.
-Whisk broth and tomato sauce together, pour into pot.
-Add in onion, mushrooms, worc. sauce, and water.
+- Put meat back in.
+Whisk rest of broth and tomato sauce together in a bowl, pour into pot.
+Add in onion, mushrooms, worc. sauce.

 - Close lid and steam valve and set to pressure high for 8 minutes. (timing depends on thickness of meat)

 - In a small bowl mix together half and half and cornstarch and add into the pot allowing liquid to bubble and thicken.
 Add garlic salt if desired, whisk together.
 Turn pot off and serve meat and gravy over rice!